joebew42/elixir_cqrs_es_example/README.md

 ## DOING

 - Create and example of how a money transfer between two bank accounts could be
-  - Introduce the concept of `Account Balance` and `Available Balance`

 ## Questions & TODOs